 Of Studies, by Francis Bacon Dream Children, by Charles Lamb The Necklace, by Guy de Maupassant A Shadow, by R.K.Narayan Glory at Twilight, Bhabani Bhattacharya

 Module X: Poems

 All the Worlds a Stage To Autumn O!
 Captain, My Captain.
-Shakespeare Keats Walt Whitman
+Where the Mind is Without Fear Psalm of Life Shakespeare Keats Walt Whitman Rabindranath Tagore H.W.
+Longfellow